 The formula is as follows:

 Note: ^ = to the power of X

 For example, a coil with OD = 1600mm, ID = 508mm and T = 0,6mm results in a length of 3010 meters. (source)

 As we have mentioned in this article, having a longer wort chiller or one with more capacity for heat exchange will give you better cooling efficiency, but that is dependent on one key factor…the temperature of the water you are using.

-In many places around the world, and country, during summer the groundwater temperature can be higher than the pitching temperature you need.
+In many places around the world, and this country, during summer the groundwater temperature can be higher than the pitching temperature you need.
 This means that even if you had a 1000-foot long wort chiller, you’ll never reduce the temperature of your wort enough.

 So, if you want to improve the efficiency of your wort chilling, then you also need to consider the temperature of your cooling water.

-There are two maIn ways that I can think of in order to reduce the temperature of the water that you are using, one involves a second wort chiller and the other involves a closed cooling system and a pump.
+There are two main ways that I can think of in order to reduce the temperature of the water that you are using, one involves a second wort chiller and the other involves a closed cooling system and a pump.

 Using a pre-chiller